Overview - Area of Research

 University of Cambridge, Karolinska Institute, University of Helsinki, Maastricht University, CENTER-TBI collaborative, GAIN collaborative, COPILOT collaborative, Pan Am Concussion Clinic and the Canadian Traumatic Brain Injury Research Consortium (CTRC).

-Manitoba Public Insurance Neuroscience/TBI Research Endowment, University of Manitoba Rudy Falk Clinician-Scientist Professorship, University of Manitoba Thorlakson Chair in Surgical Research Establishment Grant, University of Manitoba VPRI Research Investment Fund and the Health Sciences Centre Foundation, Canadian Institutes of Health Research (CIHR), National Institutes of Health (NIH) and the University of Manitoba - Centre on Aging.
+Manitoba Public Insurance Neuroscience/TBI Research Endowment, University of Manitoba Rudy Falk Clinician-Scientist Professorship, University of Manitoba Thorlakson Chair in Surgical Research Establishment Grant, University of Manitoba VPRI Research Investment Fund, Health Sciences Centre Foundation, Canadian Institutes of Health Research (CIHR), National Institutes of Health (NIH) and the University of Manitoba - Centre on Aging.

 Opportunities for Students